What is brand equity?

 The way a customer perceives a brand can directly impact their actions towards it.
-Their reaction will be subjective, and could be based on a number of factors:
+Their reaction will be subjective, and could be based on several factors:

 3. Resulting positive or negative value

-The return from the effects of a positive or negative brand perception falls into two categories: tangible or intangible value.
+The return from the effects of a positive or negative brand perception falls into two categories: tangible and intangible value.

-- Intangible value is a result that can’t be tracked or replicated easily, and isn’t physical in nature.
-Positive intangible value could be to gain greater brand awareness and goodwill, through word of mouth.
+- Intangible value is a result that can’t be tracked or replicated easily and isn’t physical in nature.
+Positive intangible value could be gained with greater brand awareness and goodwill or through word of mouth.
 Negative intangible value could be the perception of a brand as dangerous or as being in bad taste.

-You can extend your product line easily: When you have a high level of brand equity, customers will be more likely to continue their business with you and be the first to try your latest products and services.
+You can extend your product line easily: When you have a high level of brand equity, customers will be more likely to continue their business with you and be the first to try any new products and services.
 You could ask your community of customers for testers at the product development stage, or launch directly into the market for customers to buy.